 - Check out my post using hydrogen peroxide to clean your toilet from top to bottom and toilet bowls.

 - You can see my DIY laundry detergent and other tips in this tutorial.
+Get those fabrics clean, fight stains, and get rid of that mildew smell.

 - Get rid of soap scum by using Castile soap.